Howard: Evidence of 'Zoom fatigue?'

-Trace back 10/11 months ago, those joyful pre-pandemic days when we were high-fiving, hugging, gushing over accomplishments, so glad to see each other.
+Trace back a year ago, those pre-pandemic days when we were high-fiving, hugging, gushing over accomplishments, so glad to see each other.
 What I’m referring to here are those monthly gatherings of the “26 Tiny Paintbrushes” writer’s guild.

 Every meeting had its own agenda – a guest speaker, musician, accomplished author, discussions on how to self-publish, feedback circles and the highlight of it all, a monthly opportunity for 20-40 members to connect for healthy face-to-face human interactions.

 Then came March 2020.
 Then came COVID-19.
-Then came the end of in-person meetings and losses in personal connections.
+Then came the end of in-person meetings and losses in those taken for granted personal connections.

 Of course, we’re not alone in the truth that for the past year, many had to live and work remotely and navigate their days and interactions through Zoom.
 But for some, dialing in after a morning cup of coffee in their pajamas, the short “commute” from bedroom to home office, alluring at first, soon lost that lure.